supaIC/Cipher-AI-Vault/frontend/README.md

 - [**NFID Wallet**](https://nfid.one/)
 - [**Internet Identity**](https://identity.raw.ic0.app/)

-Run these commands to get your environment up and running:

 ## Local Deployment

 To run the demo using local `dfx`, run the following commands: